 Both conditions are epidemic with 1 in 13 Americans and 1 in 3 of those over age 60 developing 'adult' diabetes.
 Most will develop heart, kidney, nerve and blood vessel diseases for an amazing 1/4th of total health care costs!
 Other countries have similar increasing rates.
 Later-in-life diabetes (during pregnancy being a warning) is an eventual one-way track to heart disease.

 What makes a diabetic?
-Simply put: when your pre-breakfast blood sugar (plasma glucose) gets over 126 mg/dL (7 mmol/L).
-Another measure is when 2 hours after taking a dose of glucose the blood level is still over 200 mg/dL (11.1 mmol/L), with over 140 (7.8) starting to suggest a problem.
+Simply put: when your pre-breakfast blood sugar (plasma glucose) gets over 126 mg/dL or 7 mmol/L. Another measure is when 2 hours after taking a dose of glucose the blood level is still over 200 mg/dL (11.1 mmol/L), with over 140 (7.8) starting to suggest a problem.
 Pre-breakfast 95 (5.3) is good, under 36 (2) is seriously low blood sugar, while above 180 (10) a safety-valve opens that sends glucose to the urine.
 To confuse anybody, the numbers changed from mg to the 18 times smaller mmole, they increase by 14% between 'blood' and 'plasma' in syringe samples -but the numbers for 'blood drop' and 'syringe-plasma' are similar.
 However, it's the big picture that counts, not the decimal points of the reading.
-This is one area where a blood test is important since serious organ or foot damage (!) can happen early.
+This is one area where blood tests are important since serious organ and foot damage (!) can happen early.

-In early-age 'type 1' diabetes the body stops making insulin [see: Wikipedia] needed to process sugar and starch.
-Type 1 represents under 5% of total diabetes.
-There is no cure and insulin, a protein, must be dosed by injection in relation to sugar and starch intake.
-Type 1 can possibly be prevented with vitamin B-3 in people with declining insulin -which can show years before irreversible damage [see ENDIT or here].
+In early-age 'type 1' diabetes the body stops making insulin [see: Wikipedia] needed to process sugar and starch. needed to process sugar and starch.
+Type 1 is about 5% of all diabetes.
+There is no cure and insulin, a protein, must be dosed by injection in proportion to sugar and starch intake.
+Type 1 can sometimes be prevented with vitamin B-3 in people with declining insulin -which can show years before irreversible damage [see ENDIT or here].

 Both effects reduce blood flow to all areas of the body especially to the feet, eyes and kidneys.